Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 1. CSS for dropdown menu for the navbar
 2. header section
 3. sticking footer to bottom of page

+#### Mentor
+I received a lot of support from my mentor.
+This took the form of helpful tips, explaining what to focus on in terms of prioritization, and which design decisions were relevant for the assessment criteria.

 #### StackOverflow
 -[Stackoverflow: single line](https://stackoverflow.com/questions/44696874/forcing-a-h1-to-stay-in-1-line): keeping logo in one line.